 1. Specific Aims

 Recent concerns about H5N1 influenza spillover events acutely highlight the need for a universal influenza vaccine with the ability to mitigate future pandemic events.
-However, a combination of rapid antigenic evolution and heterogeneity in individual host responds makes developing such a universal vaccine difficult.
+However, a combination of rapid antigenic evolution and heterogeneity in individual host responses makes developing such a universal vaccine difficult.
 Previous literature has characterized the importance of prior immunity in a path-dependent context, vaccine design (including dose and route of administration), and antigenic distance between the vaccine and host strain, but robust quantitative predictions of these effects is lacking.
 Our long-term goal is to determine how pre-existing immunity affects individual response to the seasonal influenza vaccine, and how this effect differs by host factors, vaccine types, and characteristics of the virus strain used for vaccination.

 The objective of our proposal is to focus on antigenic distance between the vaccine strain and circulating strains, vaccine dose, and prior immunity.
-We will utilize state-of-the-art Bayesian hierarchical modeling techniques in conjunction with causal inference and machine learning methodologies to quantify these effects on the individual immune response to influenza, while taking complex interaction effects into account.
+We will utilize Bayesian hierarchical modeling techniques in conjunction with causal inference and machine learning methodologies to quantify these effects on the individual immune response to influenza, while taking complex interaction effects into account.
 We also propose to develop metrics for the quantification of the immune response to a panel of antigenically distinct viruses, an area which has been previously underdeveloped.
-Our work will leverage longitudinal influenza vaccination data collected by Ted Ross, Ben Cowling, and other investigators involved with the DIVERsity study (NIH project number 1R01AI170116-01).
+I will analyze data from several longitudinal influenza vaccination studies.

 Aim 1.
 Develop metrics for the quantification of the total immune response to an influenza vaccine, incorporating both strength and breadth.
 We hypothesize that by fitting a curve to the relationship between immune response and antigenic distance from the vaccine data for a study sample tested against multiple potentially cross-protective ciruses will allow us to extract information about the fitted curve which quantifies the overall effect of vaccination.